 Here are the three basic steps of creating a customer support triage process:

-1. Identify any special needs
+1. Identify special needs first

 2. Use a case categorization system